19.2V vs 20V — Which Battery Platform Should You Choose?

 Use

-Cost-per-cycle = Price ÷ (Rated cycles × Ah)
+Cost-per-cycle = Price ÷ (Rated cycles × Ah)to compare long-term value across chemistries and vendors.

 Migration tips (if you upgrade to 20V)